SHINING THE LIGHT OF CHRIST IN THE DARK TIMES OF A LIFE-THREATENING ILLNESS

 Sue L. Frymark BS, RN Retired

-Now retired, Sue spends her time with family and is active with her church, Faithful Savior Lutheran Church as a Stephen Ministry Leader and coordinator of Health Ministries.
-She has been a Master Trainer in “Powerful Tools for Caregivers” and “Living Well with a Chronic Illness.”be
+After retirement, Sue spent her time with family and was active in her church, Faithful Savior Lutheran Church as a Stephen Ministry Leader and coordinator of Health Ministries.
+She was a Master Trainer in “Powerful Tools for Caregivers” and “Living Well with a Chronic Illness.”
+Those of us at WJM will miss her deeply.